COVID-19 advice for landlords: Please see the documents below for advice.

 - Energy performance certificate (EPC).

-- Fit and proper personal statement (attached to application form).
+- Fit and proper personal statement (attached to the application form).

 - Information about any person(s) with interest in the property.